-Larger apertures allow for a smaller depth of field and generally better bokeh.
+Larger apertures allow for a shorter depth of field and generally better bokeh/blurred background.

 More light falls on the sensor at a wide aperture, which opens up your options in lower-light settings.
 Faster/more accurate autofocus, because more light is available to the focus system.

 Better image quality.
 This is a little more complicated to explain but imagine you have an option between an f/2.0 lens or an f/8 lens.